JimHeaney/74LS47-learning-board/README.md

 The board shows all the inputs and outputs of the IC, so they can be manipoulated to see what impact it has on operation.
 The output can be swapped from a set of LEDs to a 7-segment display.
 There is also an "auto" mode, where an AtTiny 85 increments through the BCD codes automatically.

+Version 1.2 is a much simpler board than 1.1, without the AtTiny for the auto mode.
+1.2 is also all through-hole parts, to use as a soldering kit.

 ## Current Release
-Version 1.1
+Version 1.2

 ## Current State
-The 74Ls47 Learning Board is currently on hold.
+The 74LS47 Learning Board is currently on hold.
 I have changes I want to make in the future but I do not know when I'll get to them.

 ## Featured In...
 [Microchip Makes](https://www.instagram.com/p/CFItODCHH4G/)